-In 2023, GM, through a wholly owned subsidiary thereof, entered into a service agreement with TikTok Norway AS, a Norwegian company that is part of a group of companies that runs global operations (the "Customer"), which is not related to the Company, for the provision of data centers services on a campus to be built by GM in Norway.
-The date specified in the agreement for completion of the construction and supply of the first 30MW at the campus has lapsed21, and under the provisions of the agreement, the Customer has a right of termination in the event of such a delay.
-In the Report Period, the process of delivery to the Customer of 60MW out of a total of 90MW was completed.
-Concurrently, the parties are discussing the date of delivery of the remaining 30MW, postponement of the date of establishment of the Customer's right to terminate the agreement due to late handover and reduction of the continued fit-out works and installation of equipment (servers and communication equipment) by the Customer throughout the campus and the negotiations being conducted between the parties, the chances of termination of the agreement by the Customer are low.
-In the Company's estimation, the remaining 30MW will be delivered in the near future.
-In addition, GM and the Customer have begun preliminary talks with respect to the Customer's exercise of the option to increase the capacity by another 30MW22.
+In 2023, GM, through a wholly-owned subsidiary thereof, entered into a service agreement with TikTok Norway AS, a Norwegian company that is part of a group of companies that runs global operations (the "Customer"), which is not related to the Company, for the provision of data centers services on a campus to be built by GM in Norway.
+The date specified in the agreement for the completion of construction and supply of the first 30MW at the campus has lapsed21, and under the provisions of the agreement, the Customer has a right of termination in the event of such a delay.
+After the Report Period, the process of handover to the Customer of the first 30 MW was completed.
+Concurrently, the parties are discussing the dates of handover of the other parts of the project, postponement of the date of establishment of the Customer's right to terminate the agreement due to late handover and reduction of the Customer's payments due to such delay.
+In the Company's estimation, as of the Report Release Date, in view of the continued fit-out works and installation of equipment (servers and communication equipment) by the Customer throughout the campus and the negotiations being conducted between the parties, the chances of termination of the agreement by the Customer are low.
+In the Company's estimation, the remaining 60 MW will be delivered in H2/2024.
+In addition, GM and the Customer have begun preliminary talks with respect to the Customer's exercise of the option to increase the capacity by another 30 MW22.
 Additionally, as of the Report Release Date, the Company is negotiating with a finance provider for receipt of non-recourse financing for the said project in the sum of approx. €370 million.
 For further details, see an immediate report of 3 July 2024 (Ref.
 2024-01-068701), which is incorporated herein by reference.